godmodelabs/dexter/README.md

 **Work in Progress**

 # Dexter (DX)
-a responsive JavaScript framework based on backbone.js and requireJS
+a responsive JS Client framework with the power of backbone.js and requireJS

 ## Features